Pricing

 Can a production site start on Hobby?
 Yes, as long as it stays within Hobby limits.
 Growth is the correct plan once the site needs production limits, exports, enrichment, team workflows, or support.

 Do you charge differently for bots?
 Human pageviews and Signals Coverage are separate.
 Bot, AI crawler, answer-engine, automation, kiosk, and tool traffic does not count as a human pageview, but it can count toward Signals Coverage because it still creates classification and infrastructure work.
-Hobby fails open with cached, sampled, or default decisions after the included coverage allowance.
+Accounts use cached, sampled, or default decisions after the included coverage allowance when overages are off, or after the finite safety ceiling when they are on.

 Are realtime WebSockets metered differently?
 No separate Stripe meter is live.
 Realtime visitor streams draw from Signals Coverage: each open stream reserves 300 units, and accounts without overage billing degrade to polling/cached decisions when the included allowance is exhausted.